aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-conversion/to-jpeg/_index.md

 ---
-title: How to Convert XPS to JPEG in Java
+title: How to Convert XPS to JPEG in Java using Aspose.Page Java
 linktitle: Convert XPS to JPEG in Java
 second_title: Aspose.Page Java API
-description: Learn how to convert XPS to JPEG in Java and discover how to convert xps files efficiently using Aspose.Page.
-A comprehensive guide with step‑by‑step instructions for seamless integration.
+description: Learn how to convert XPS to JPEG in Java with Aspose.Page Java.
+This step‑by‑step guide shows you how to convert XPS to JPEG efficiently using the Aspose.Page Java library.
-date: 2025-12-23
+date: 2026-03-13
 weight: 11
 url: /java/xps-conversion/to-jpeg/
 ---